“Canadian bass-baritone Stephen Hegedus was a superb narrator

-Hailed by the Ottawa Citizen as a singer possessing “…an instrument of rare beauty, majestic and commanding from the bottom of his range to the top,” Stephen Hegedus is that rarest of bass-baritones, totally at home in the works Puccini and Weill as well as those of Bach and Mozart.
-Especially appreciated for his performance in MESSIAH, he has been heard in Handel’s masterpiece with the National Arts Centre Orchestra, Minnesota Orchestra, Toronto Symphony, l’Orchestre symphonique de Montréal, Seattle Symphony, Houston Symphony, San Antonio Symphony, Edmonton Symphony, the Vancouver Chamber Choir, Naples Philharmonic and Victoria Symphony.
+Hailed by the Ottawa Citizen as a singer possessing “…an instrument of rare beauty, majestic and commanding from the bottom of his range to the top,” Stephen Hegedus is that rarest of bass-baritones, totally at home in the works of Puccini and Weill as well as those of Bach and Mozart.
+Especially appreciated for his performance in MESSIAH, he has been heard in Handel’s masterpiece with the National Arts Centre Orchestra, Minnesota Orchestra, Toronto Symphony, l’Orchestre symphonique de Montréal, Seattle Symphony, Houston Symphony, San Antonio Symphony, Edmonton Symphony, the Vancouver Chamber Choir, Naples Philharmonic, and Victoria Symphony.

-The role of Leporello in Don Giovanni returns to Hegedus’ schedule in 2018-2019 for Manitoba Opera and in Edmonton he will be heard in Le comte Ory by Rossini as well as Messiah for the symphony.
-He appears for I Musici de Montreal in Bach’s Magnificat, the Vancouver Chamber Choir for a repeat of Messiah, Rossini’s Stabat Mater for the Kitchener Waterloo Symphony and Haydn’s Missa in tempore belli for the Toronto Mendelssohn Choir.
+The role of Leporello in Don Giovanni was also a feature of Hegedus’ schedule in 2018-2019, when he performed it at Manitoba Opera.
+In Edmonton he was heard in Le comte Ory by Rossini as well as Messiah for the symphony.
+He appeared for I Musici de Montréal in Bach’s Magnificat, with the Vancouver Chamber Choir for a repeat of Messiah, and performed Haydn’s Missa in tempore belli with the Toronto Mendelssohn Choir.